The Short Answer is Likely Yes. Read why we think life insurance for a both spouses can be critical.

 - Life Insurance Can Cover "Hidden" Expenses - A financial contribution to the household isn't always cash.
 The support of a caregiver is often worth its weight in gold!
 There's also running errands, housekeeping, tutoring homework -- all of these activities can amount to huge expenses if you suddenly have to pay for them.
 Buying life insurance can prove to be a financial lifesaver.
 The life insurance rates for your spouse are bound to be a fraction of the cost to hire help.

 - Use Life Insurance to Cover Final Expenses - If your spouse dies, do you have the money for final expenses?
 Final expenses also include any medical bills, which can prove significant, especially if there was an illness.
-Buying even the most affordable life insurance can go a long way toward resolving these unexpected bills.
+A variety of life insurance products can help serve as a financial safety net that can go a long way toward resolving these unexpected bills.

 - Buy Life Insurance to Pay the Spouse's Debts - If your spouse dies, can you pay off their debts?
 Auto loans, credit cards, personal loans and other obligations can create an unexpected financial bite.